 If you’re creating a product that has multiple variants and two print areas (for example, a T-shirt in multiple sizes, with Center Front and Center Back printing) you can upload the same image for all front sides of the T-shirts at once and also select the one you’d like to be uploaded on the backside of all of the T-shirts.

-Once an image is uploaded, the Upload Artwork Button under each SKU becomes Replace Artwork button, enabling you to replace the image for a particular SKU.
+Once an image is uploaded, the Upload Artwork Button under each SKU becomes Replace Artwork button which enables you to replace the image for a particular SKU.

 Upload Artwork Button